Do It Yourself

 How To Install Sod - sm

 Step 5.
-A complete do it yourself video on sodding a front yard, tips and tricks
+A complete do-it-yourself video on sodding a front yard, tips, and tricks

 This is a quick overview of the basics of installing sod in a small front yard.
 Tips like where to start, how to align the slabs, how to get a curved border, and more!
 Be sure to apply starter fertilizer before sodding and keeping the green side up.